h15200/notes/react.md

 Use react-router-dom npm
-To have multiple pages, use BrowserRouter (as Router), Switch, Route In the entry point of the ReactDOM render, put the Routes component
+To have multiple pages, use BrowserRouter (as Router), Switch, Route Put Routes components in the entry point of the ReactDOM render

 ```
 cont Routes = () => {